Skill Substitution, Expectations, and the Business Cycle: Institutional Background

 \item \textbf{Apprenticeship}: High school graduates who enter the labor market typically start an apprenticeship at a firm.
 Apprenticeships combine on-the-job training at the firm with theoretical education at a vocational school (\textit{Berufsschule}).
 These vocational training programs cover various occupations, e.g., traditional crafts, technical fields, and healthcare.
-By design, apprenticeships are highly firm- and occupation-specific, as is their skill content. \end{enumerate}

-Higher education has low direct costs, as there are no general tuition fees in Germany.\footnote{Between 2007 and 2014, some states introduced minor tuition fees (500~EUR per semester) with little effect on overall attainment \citep[][]{bietenbeck2023tuition}.
-Private institutions can still charge tuition fees.} A means-tested federal aid program (\textit{BAFöG}) supports around 25 percent of full-time students.
-However, only 28 percent of formally eligible students (i.e., those under 30) receive any \textit{BAFöG}, either because they failed the means test, or because they did not apply \citep{fidan2022loanaversion}.
-Similarly, only five percent of students take on a private loan.
-Of the average monthly income of students under 21, 66 percent is parental allowances, 13 percent is own earnings, twelve percent stems from federal aid \textit{BAFöG}, and nine percent is from other sources \citep{middendorff2017wirtschaftliche}.
-I discuss credit constraints as a mechanism in \Cref{sec:alternative}.
+By design, skills taught in apprenticeships are highly firm- and occupation-specific.
+The training content of each occupation is codified in state-approved, nationally standardized apprenticeship plans \citep{langer2023skills}.
+Depending on the occupation, apprenticeships formally last between two and three and a half years \citep{bibb2022datenreport}.
+High school graduates with \textit{Abitur} graduate faster, in around two and a half years.
+Among them, typical training occupations include bank clerk, industrial clerk, or IT specialist. \end{enumerate}